fabbing/obts_exn/README.md

 # OCaml behind the scenes: exceptions

-Sources of the slides and examples of the tech talk given at Tarides, Paris, on 2022/11/18.
+Sources of the slides and examples from the 'tech talk' that was held on 2022-11-18, at Tarides in Paris.
+The recording is now available on [watch.ocaml.org](https://watch.ocaml.org/w/vur2uhCFTZWQfDfkcbCPfC).

-Rendered slides are available in the [releases](https://github.com/fabbing/obts_exn/releases/).
+This version of the slides also includes the 'Backtraces' section and 'The default handler' as a bonus one, which were not covered in the original talk due to time constraints.

-This talk is about understanding how OCaml exceptions are implemented in native code.
+Rendered slides can be found in the [releases](https://github.com/fabbing/obts_exn/releases/).

-What happens at the lowest level when an exception is raised and when it’s caught?
-OCaml exceptions are said to be particularly fast; how is it achieved?
+The goal of this presentation is to explain the implementation of OCaml exceptions in native code.
+What happens at the lowest level when an exception is raised and subsequently caught?
+It is often claimed that OCaml exceptions are particularly fast, how is this achieved?

 # Outline